ManuCiao10/web-scraping-house-discord/README.md

 Improvement:

+1.1 Add kijiji first houses published newest
+1.2 Add PID to compared insted of the address name

 1. See how to interact with Functions
 2.  change syntax for check the new how calling the initial function
 3. Test Code for 24h